 Ethanol is a renewable fuel made from corn and other plant materials.
 Ethanol use is widespread, and more than 98% of gasoline in the U.S. contains some ethanol.
 The most common blend of ethanol is E10 (10% ethanol, 90% gasoline).
 Ethanol is also available as E85 (or flex fuel)—a high-level ethanol blend containing 51% to 83% ethanol, depending on geography and season—for use in flexible fuel vehicles.
 E15, another blend, is increasing its market presence.
 It is approved for use in model year 2001 and newer light-duty conventional gas vehicles.

 Find information about ethanol blends, specifications, production and distribution, and feedstocks.

 Benefits and Considerations

 Explore the benefits and considerations of using ethanol as a vehicle fuel.

 Locate ethanol fueling stations in your area and learn about ethanol fueling infrastructure.

-Learn about flexible fuel vehicles, including availability, conversions, emissions, maintenance, and safety.
+Learn about flexible fuel vehicles and how they work, and find information about vehicle availability, conversions, emissions, maintenance, and safety.

-Find ethanol laws and incentives in your area.
+Find laws and incentives related to ethanol in your area.